Contents of Article

-The term ’dynamic correspondence’ was first introduced by Professor Yuri Verskoshansky in 1993 in his book ‘Suoertraining’ (1).
-Dynamic correspondence is a generic term which refers to an exercise or training programmes ability to directly affect the athletes sporting performance.
+The term ’dynamic correspondence’ was first introduced by Professor Yuri Verskoshansky in 1993 in his book ‘Supertraining’ (1).
+Dynamic correspondence is a generic term which refers to an exercise or training programme’s ability to directly affect the athlete’s sporting performance.
 This can also be simply described as the ‘transfer effect’, or ‘transferability’ of training.

 Another clear example would be a triple jumper performing single-leg bounds as part of their strength and conditioning programme, as there is a clear similarity between the two movements (Video 1).

-In both these examples there are obvious similarities between the exercises and the movements associated with the sport.
+In both of these examples, there are obvious similarities between the exercises and the movements associated with the sport.
 This movement similarity – namely the triple extension* – partially explains the fascination with using Olympic Weightlifting exercises as a method to improve athletic performance.
-Amongst this, there are also numerous other reasons why strength and conditioning coaches include Olympic Weightlifting into their training programmes.
-For further detail on this, click the following link – Olympic Weightlifting.
+Amongst this, there are also numerous other reasons why strength and conditioning coaches include Olympic Weightlifting in their training programmes.

 *The triple extension refers to the explosive action produced by the simultaneous extension of the hips, knees, and ankles.
 This bilateral or unilateral extension movement is extremely common in sports (e.g. sports involving any sprinting and jumping).